Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Why are Crown Thistle Collie pups sold with restricted AKC registration?

-We require a spay/neuter agreement for all of our AKC pups - failure to do so results in the cancellation of any and all health guarantees.
+We require a spay/neuter agreement for all of our Collie pups - failure to do so results in the cancellation of any and all health guarantees.

-Q: Do you sell Crown Thistle Collies for breeding?
+Q: Do you sell Collie dogs or puppies for breeding?

 A: Very rarely and then only in partnership with Crown Thistle Collies.
 We do this for 2 reasons: